-In order to progress to Stage 3 trainees need to complete Stage 2 successfully.
+&lt;sup>2 In order to progress to Stage 3 trainees need to complete Stage 2 successfully.

-- PART 2

-- report orally to the Panel of Examiners in Education;

-- submit a written report to the University.
+- scrutinise samples of documentary evidence, both centre-based and school-based, of trainees of a representative cross-section of attainment: - chair the Panel of External Moderators; - report orally to the Panel of Examiners in Education; - submit a written report to the University.